 - 17′ of chain

 1) I sanded the back side of all my boards.
 Cedar is very powdery so be sure to wear a respirator.2) I took the templates and traced them on my boards until I had the correct number of each piece.
-If you would like the templates you can download them for free down at the bottom of the post.
 You will need:

 - 4 – Bottom Supports